Coupons Ultimate Guide

 The app creates a standard text code, barcode (format Code128), and QR code for each code.

-When creating a coupon code (standalone coupon or bulk codes campaign), you can use advanced code settings to define the code pattern (length, postfix, prefix, and so on).
+When creating a coupon code (standalone coupon or bulk codes campaign), you can use code settings to define the code pattern (length, postfix, prefix, and so on).

 Validation rules are limits and rules attached to codes, checked during the redemption.